Skip to main content

 Shaquille O’Neal and Larry Bird never played against each other, missing by one year in the NBA.
-When a back injury forced Bird into retirement after the 1991-92 season, O’Neal came into the league as the Orlando Magic made him the first pick in the 1992 NBA draft.
-O’Neal has always had an opinion of Bird and he recently admitted he was completely wrong about it.
+When a back injury forced Bird into retirement after the 1991–92 season, O’Neal entered the league as the Orlando Magic made him the first pick in the 1992 NBA Draft.
+O’Neal has always had an opinion of Bird.
+Recently, however, he admitted he was completely wrong about it.

 Shaquille O’Neal was one dominant center

-O’Neal played the first four years of his Hall-of-Fame career that spanned 19 seasons with the Orlando Magic.
-The Magic selected him first in the 1992 NBA draft and he was an instant star, averaging 23.4 points and 13.9 rebounds in his rookie season.
+O’Neal played the first four years of his Hall-of-Fame career, spanning 19 seasons with the Orlando Magic.
+The Magic selected him first in the 1992 NBA Draft.
+He was an instant star, averaging 23.4 points and 13.9 rebounds in his rookie season.
 In that first season, he made the first of his six straight NBA All-Star appearances.

-O’Neal spent the bulk of his 19 NBA seasons with the Los Angeles Lakers, winning three titles in eight years with the team.
+O’Neal spent most of his 19 NBA seasons with the Los Angeles Lakers, winning three titles in eight years with the team.
 In the last 30 years, there hasn’t been a more dominant in-the-paint center than O’Neal, who led the league in field goal percentage 10 years.
 He owns two scoring titles and four NBA titles.
-O’Neal was inducted into the Naismith Memorial Basketball Hall of Fame in 2016.
+O’Neal entered the Naismith Memorial Basketball Hall of Fame in 2016.

 Larry Bird was short on athleticism but big on grit